spankie/custom-question/README.md

 ## record label

-Build a rest api that will enable a user/client make request to retrieve all artists songs and
+Build a rest api that will enable a record label make request to retrieve it's artists songs and number of plays on shazam

 # TEST 2